If your physical condition changes (for example, if you develop a cold, persistent cough or fever), please notify your doctor.

 - Please be prepared for a possible wait.
 Bring reading material or other small projects to help pass the time.

-- If you are going to be late for your scheduled time, call (910) 715-3086 and let us know.
+- If you are going to be late for your scheduled time, please call (910) 571-5156 and let us know.
 Your operation may be postponed.
 Allow plenty of time.

 Before Surgery - At the Hospital

-You will be prepared for surgery in the Outpatient Department.
-Family and/or friends will be shown to the Surgical Waiting Room.
+You will be taken from Outpatient Registration to a room and prepared for surgery.
+Family and/or friends will be shown to the appropriate Waiting Room.

-From the Outpatient Department or your room, you will be taken to the Outpatient Room Holding Area.
+From your room, you will be taken to the Holding Area.
 This is where the final preparations for the Operating Room are completed.
 The average waiting time in the holding area is 30-45 minutes.
 If there is a delay, your family/friends will be notified in the Waiting Room.

 The doctor will contact the family after surgery.
 The surgical team intends to keep your family and/or friends informed during lengthy procedures or when there is a delay.
 If your family and/or friends have concerns that your procedure has taken longer than planned, a volunteer will be available to assist them.